-Basic block profiling counts the number of times a block of code was run, but does not record the amount of effort, or CPU cycles, needed to complete the block of code.
-PC sampling counts the number of cycles used, which is a measurement of the amount of effort required to execute a line of code.
-PC sampling, therefore, provides another useful analysis tool to determine where to tune application code.
+Basic block profiling counts the number of times a block of code was run, but does not record the amount of effort, or CPU cycles, that were needed to complete the block of code.
+Sampling profilers count the number of cycles used, which is a measurement of the amount of effort required to execute a line of code.
+These profilers, therefore, provide another useful analysis tool to determine where to tune application code.